 Please call My Foot Clinic on 0191 917 8887 (open Monday to Friday 9:00 am to 5:00 pm) or email email@example.com and we will be happy to help.

 What type of shoes are best to wear to my appointment?

 Please wear the shoes you would normally wear day-to-day.
-This is so the Podiatrist can give advice on your footwear and if any insoles are needed.
+This is so your foot health professional can give advice on your footwear and if any insoles are needed.
 If you feel you may require insoles for work shoes or sports shoes, then we would advise you to bring them with you to your appointment.

 Do you have disabled access?

-GOSFORTH: Yes, our clinic in Gosforth is fully accessible with ramped or level access and parking nearby.
+Yes, our clinic is fully accessible with ramped or level access and parking nearby.

 Can I have a home visit?

-We do not offer home visits however, our clinic in Gosforth is fully accessible with ramped or level access and public parking nearby.
+We do not offer home visits however, our clinic is fully accessible with ramped or level access and public parking nearby.